Jaydenchimp13/Cool-guy-lie-squad-/README.md

 # Hi Guys

-- I am from Australia
+- I was Top 500 in Overwatch
-- I'm of Maori descent
+- I was the CEO of an officially recognised company in year 12
-- I was born in Wellington
+- I can any% speedrun Dark Souls 3

 ###### (this is a merge test)